badarakhtar/Excel-Dashboard-Project/README.md

 # Excel-Dashboard-Project

 It's a simple project created in excel.
 The excel file contains sales data of various companies.
-Various pivot tables are created to analyze the data based on date, year, region, sales person, comapny, items and revenue.
+Various pivot tables are created to analyze the data based on date, year, region, sales person, company, items and revenue.
 It contains 7 excel sheets.

 Sales Data contains the actual data on which the analysis is to b e done.